Forward Guidance

 The indicators list consolidates key data across countries, making it easy to follow variables that matter most — GDP, inflation, unemployment — all of which help decode forward guidance.

 By watching historical data and trend shifts, investors can better understand the logic behind central bank policy and anticipate future direction.
-Forward guidance becomes more than a signal — it becomes a tool for positioning ahead of time.
+Forward guidance is not a standalone trading signal; it is a reference point for organizing policy scenarios.

 6. Summary